 While testifying in court if you show fear or weakness you are eaten alive.
 You get questioned harder.
 The parties involved don’t trust in your expertise.
 Confidence grows as you gain experience and when you show up prepared.
 When I first started I lacked confidence but I was always prepared.
 I read case files and worked with other investigators to try and plan for what questions I might be asked.
 As part of a training I did I was filmed in mock court testifying.
 I looked like a scared teenager getting questioned by the principal.
 I learned to fake confidence.
 This came from knowing my body and my nervous habits.
 I practiced good posture, stopped tapping my hands, and would look at different people in the room directly while talking.
 I dressed in a suit and from the minute I walked into the court house I was all business.
 When people saw that I was confident in myself they were much more likely to listen and take me seriously.
 Eventually my pretend confidence became real!

 When giving reccomendations or testimony in court it is important not to get thrown off course.
 Being concise is imperative because any unnecessary information that you introduce can be questioned and take away the focus from the point you are trying to make.
 Outline your main points and make sure you are purposeful in your words.
-Don’t go on tangents.
-If people in your audience try and steer you away from your topic, try and answer in a way that brings you back.
+Don’t go on too many tangents.
+If people in your audience steer you away from your topic with unrelated questions, try and answer in a way that brings you back or ask them to talk to you after the presentation.
 People will walk away having received your message.